espinr/quick-app-quick-start/README.md

 If your device does not have a built-in quick app running platform, or you want to try new functions and new features of different versions of the Quick App Platform.

-The Quick App Previewer is Android application that contains the basic functions of quick apps, acting like a super-app.
+The Quick App Previewer is an Android application that contains the basic functions of quick apps, acting like a super-app.

 Once you download and install the Previewer, you can choose to run the rpk package in the Quick App Previewer through the Quick App Debugger to test the APIs and functions of the corresponding platform.

-Note: if you want to install an older version of the Quick App Previewer you have installed in your device, you need to uninstall the previous version of the Previewer.
+Note: if you want to install an older version of the Quick App Previewer you have installed on your device, you need to uninstall the previous version of the Previewer.

 Download the [Quick App Previewer v1091](https://statres.quickapp.cn/quickapp/quickapptool/release/platform/quickapp_platform_preview_release_v1091.apk).

-Since the Quick App Previewer acts as a super-app, you will be asked for specific permissions to manage and install Quick Apps as shown in the following screenshot:
+Since the Quick App Previewer acts as a super-app, you will be asked for specific permissions to manage and install Quick Apps, as shown in the following screenshot:

 ![Quick App Previewer screenshot asking for permissions](./images/preview_install_permission.jpg)